ddarshan0898/Health-Analytics/SQL Pharma Analysis Project/README.md

 Conducted in-depth analysis of the pharmaceutical dataset.
 Utilized SQL to extract valuable insights from the data.
-Successfully completed the project, contributing to Psyliq's data analysis efforts.
+Successfully completed the project, contributing to NextGen Invent Corporation data analysis efforts.

 How to Use